mklemm/jaxb-rich-contract-plugin/README.md

 jaxb2-rich-contract-plugin
 ==========================

+<span style="color: red; font-weight: bold">Note: The information in this file may be outdated, refer to (http://mklemm.github.io/jaxb2-rich-contract-plugin) for the most recent documentation!</span>

 Current Version: 1.5.1

 This module is a collection of several plugins for the JAXB2 (Java API for XML binding) "XSD to Java Compiler" (XJC).